Sustainable investingEveryone’s a stakeholder when it comes to sustainability

 We believe sustainable assets make for more resilient investments over the long run

-Key to determining an asset’s investment potential is understanding its impact on the planet and its people
+Key to uncovering an asset’s true investment potential is understanding its impact on the planet and its people

 Access proprietary tools

-We have developed a suite of proprietary tools that measure impact across the ESG spectrum
+We have developed a suite of cutting-edge tools that measure impact across the ESG spectrum

 The risks of only looking at risk and return

-The bottom line is ESG affects the bottom line
+The bottom line is that ESG affects the bottom line

 Managing assets responsibly